ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 Solaris 10 / x86 / sunstudio12 / sunfreeware.
 OpenSolaris should work but has
 not been tested yet.

-* Mac OS X - 3rd-party testing by Fink project.
+* Mac OS X - 3rd-party testing by the MacPorts and Fink projects.

 * DragonFlyBSD - Code written but no testing has been performed yet.
 Expected to work without any issues.